mariusjcb/BogusApp/README.md

 docker-compose build --parallel
 ```

+If you experience some unclear build problems please try the same command without parallel flag.

 Now you are able to run docker container.
 You can use Docker Hub or simply run the following command:

 ```